lawnjelly/godot-lportal/INSTRUCTIONS.md

 *_Note that although the whole game level can be created in the modelling package, this is optional, you can also create it in the Godot editor._

 ### The room manager
-Within your scene graph, you will be building all your rooms as children of the same spatial, which you can convert to an LRoomManager in the Godot IDE.
-To avoid problems it is best to make sure you only have rooms as children of the room manager.
+Within your scene graph, to use LPortal you should add an LRoomManager node to the scene, e.g. as a child of the root node.
+You can reuse the same room manager as you load multiple game levels.
+The rooms themselves should all be created as children of a spatial (you can use any name), this I will refer to as the room list (node).
+To avoid problems the room list should only have rooms as children.
+There is one more step, in the IDE you should assign the roomlist to the 'rooms' property of the LRoomManager, to tell it where the rooms are.

 ### Rooms
 Rooms are simply spatials, whose children should contain the mesh instances that are static (non-moving) within the room.
 The naming of the room spatial is crucial in order for it to be recognised.
 All rooms should start with 'room_'.